fossabot/.github/CONTRIBUTING.md

-# Contributing to the .github
+# Contributing to the .github project

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the PavedRoad.io [code of conduct].